-- 4.2.1 The property pools are to invest in existing pooled funds, investing both directly and indirectly in UK property; this will allow diversification across a portfolio of properties without acquiring and holding property directly.
-The property portfolio will focus on commercial property: investing principally, but not exclusively, in the retail, office and industrial/warehouse sectors.
-The pools are permitted some flexibility to invest a small portion of their overall portfolio in cash when deemed desirable by the investment managers. - 4.2.2 The pools seek to generate returns which are in excess of appropriate UK property benchmarks. - 4.2.3 The property pools seek to earn an income return and long-term capital returns by allocating assets either directly or indirectly where the managers believe that over the medium term, occupational demand for accommodation will be strong or supply restricted; thus providing the foundation for good relative rental growth and consequently enhanced capital values.
-During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
-Combined with reduced liquidity due limits placed on redemptions, the portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon.

-4.2.4 The pool is not permitted to trade in derivatives such as options or futures, although the underlying funds may have exposure to derivatives.
+- 4.2.1 The property pools are to invest in existing pooled funds investing both directly and indirectly in UK property; this will allow diversification across a portfolio of properties without acquiring and holding property directly.
+The property portfolio will focus on commercial property investing principally but not exclusively in the retail, office and industrial/warehouse sectors.
+The pools are permitted some flexibility to invest a small portion of their overall portfolio in cash when deemed desirable by the investment managers. - 4.2.2 The pools seek to generate returns which are in excess of appropriate UK property benchmarks. - 4.2.3 The property pools seek to earn an income return and long term capital returns by allocating assets either directly or indirectly where the managers believe that over the medium term occupational demand for accommodation will be strong or supply restricted, thus providing the foundation for good relative rental growth and consequently enhanced capital values.
+During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk reducing asset pools (bonds/cash).
+Combined with reduced liquidity due limits placed on redemptions the portfolio is particularly appropriate for Funds which choose to invest monies with a longer term horizon. - 4.2.4 The pool is not permitted to trade in derivatives such as options or futures, although the underlying funds may have exposure to derivatives.

-4.3 Hedge Funds Pool
+4.3 Absolute Return Pools

-4.3.1 The Fund of hedge funds pool is expected to be brought into operation in 2014.
-The pools investment approach will be published, once further investigation into the underlying strategy has been concluded.
+4.3.1 Absolute return funds will be considered in 2015.
+The pools investment approach will be published once further investigation into the underlying strategy has been concluded.